k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 Two major Auditing functionalities can be controlled:

 -  **Filtering strategies:** this strategy provides full flexibility over the type of activities that are introduced to the Auditing mechanism.
-For example, you can limit the activites introduced to only Web Service calls.
+For example, you can audit the Web Service calls only.
 This flexibility does not impact the performance of other activities, and can save a great deal of disk space.
 - **Persistence strategies:** this strategy defines the channel for reporting the activities logged by the Auditing mechanism.
 For example, the channel can be via Cassandra (default), Kafka, files, etc.

-These strategies above can be configured via the **[audit]** and **[audit_kafka_producer]** sections of the **config.ini**.
+The Auditing mechanism can be configured via the **[audit]** and **[audit_kafka_producer]** sections of the **config.ini**.
 By default, the persistence strategy is Cassandra, and the data is written into the **k2_auditing** table of the [k2audit](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) keyspace.

 ### Auditing Reporting Structure